-There are hundreds (or maybe even thousands) of baseball drills out there, but the best drills focus on the right movements and can be practiced from an early age all the way to the high school or even professional level.
+There are thousands of baseball hitting drills for youth players out there, but the best drills focus on the right movements and can be practiced from an early age all the way to the high school or even professional level.
 The beauty of The Hitting Vault is that Coach Lisle shares over 70 hitting drills and videos that he currently uses when working with his college and professional hitters.

-Check out these 4 hitting drills for youth players that we see making a huge difference for current members of The Hitting Vault.
+Check out these four hitting drills for youth players that we see making a huge difference for current members of The Hitting Vault.

 Timing is one of the most important aspects of hitting.
 Controlling your stride and being able to work your hands and legs in rhythm will set the foundation for a strong swing that is on time.
 We love this drill because it can be done anywhere and at any time.
 All you need is a bat.